 Your coach may be equipped with two exterior speakers for outdoor listening pleasure (located below the patio awning) to provide outdoor usage of the interior stereo radio.

-Exterior Speaker (Located below patio awning) -Typical View
+cated below patio awni -Typical View

-To connect or disconnect the exterior speaker system with the interior stereo system, press SPEAKER C (located on your interior stereo radio) as shown in the following photo.
+To connect the exterior speaker system with the interior stereo system, press SPEAKER C or choose ZONE C (located on your interior stereo radio).